fastrgv/WorldCupSokerban/README.md

 Remember, the WASD or IJKL or arrow keys control movements.

 View Controls:
-Your mouse can pan & zoom.
+* Your mouse can pan & zoom
+* box-click:  possible destinations
+* goal-click: possible sources

 Also, the keyboard controls are:
 * (c) zoom Closer
 * (f) zoom Further